testofthings/toolsaf/documentation/Tools.md

 }
 ```

-Suitable data files can obtained from the Github API with the following command:
+Suitable data files can be obtained from the Github API with the following command:
 ```bash
 curl -L \
   -H "Accept: application/vnd.github+json" \